 - On the first line, write

-- In the upper left pane of the Zulu Mission Control window, select the tab labelled JVM Browser.
+In the upper left pane of the Zulu Mission Control window, select the tab labeled JVM Browser.

-- Select and expand the list item in the upper left for your the JVM instance running your application.
+Select and expand the list item in the upper left for the JVM instance running your application.

-- If the Flight Recorder displays "No Recordings", start one by right-clicking on the Flight Recorder line in the JVM Browser tab and selecting Start Flight Recording.
+If the Flight Recorder displays "No Recordings", start one.
+To start a recording, right-click on the Flight Recorder line in the JVM Browser tab and then select Start Flight Recording.

 Examine the Flight Recording using Zulu Mission Control

-- If not already activated, select the tab labelled Outline in the left pane of the Zulu Mission Control Window.
+- If not already activated, select the tab labeled Outline in the left pane of the Zulu Mission Control Window.
 This tab contains different views of the data collected in the Flight Recording.